Trends

 Does the proportion of NDIS participants who spend free time doing activities that interest them vary between states and territories?

 The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who spend free time doing activities that interest them, grouped by Australian states and territories.
-In 2022–23 Q3, in Tasmania, 72% of NDIS participants spent free time doing activities that interest them, as did 59% in Victoria.
+In 2025–26 Q2, 75% of NDIS participants in Tasmania and 62% in Victoria spent free time doing activities that interest them.

 Source: